vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Configure a Service Engine Group

-You can control SE’s Placement and resource allocation etc by configuring a Service Engine Group.
+You can control SE’s placement and resource allocation by configuring a Service Engine Group.

-To create/edit a SE group navigate to Infrastructure -> Service Engine Group and edit the Default -Group.
+To create/edit an SE group, navigate to Infrastructure -> Service Engine Group and edit the Default Group.

 Navigate to the Advanced tab and specify the SE prefix and folder where SEs will be placed post-deployment.